openlibhums/memory-alpha/content/support/guides/workflow-editor-typesetting.md

 ## Typesetting files

-Galleys are typeset files used for proofing and displaying content, such as HTML and JATS-XML files.
+Galleys are typeset files used for proofing and displaying content.
 Typeset files typically include, but are not limited to:
 - PDF files
 - HTML files
 - JATS-XML files